 Reference Implementation

-So far, we have been describing just the first pillar of the Effective Analysis – the theoretical principles and techniques.
-We presented what practices we think should be applied and what should be avoided in order to switch analysis and documentation efforts to the faster lane.
-Although most advice was complemented with real-world examples, they were still just a theory.
+So far, we have only described the first pillar of Effective Analysis—the theoretical principles and techniques.
+We have presented the practices we believe should be applied and those that should be avoided to accelerate analysis and documentation efforts.
+Although most advice was complemented with real-world examples, it was still just theory.

 All theory, dear friend, is grey, but the golden tree of life springs ever green.